Men's health guidelines

 - Risk factors for prostate cancer include African-American men and men with family history of prostate cancer.

 - Behavioral counseling to prevent sexually transmitted infections is for sexually active adolescents and adults at increased risk for sexually transmitted infections.

 - Intensive behavioral counseling to promote healthy diet and physical activity is recommended for all adults who have hyperlipidemia or have any known risk factors for cardiovascular and diet-related chronic disease.

 - Falls prevention counseling for older adults to exercise, or physical therapy to prevent falls in community-dwelling adults age 65 and older who are at increased risk for falls.

-- Lung cancer screening for adults ages 55 to 80 who have a 20 pack per year smoking history and currently smoke or quit within the last 15 years.
+- Lung cancer screening for adults ages 50 to 80 who have a 20 pack per year smoking history and currently smoke or quit within the last 15 years.

 - Tuberculosis and latent tuberculosis infection (LTBI) for asymptomatic adults at increased risk for infection.

 - All women of reproductive age are at potential risk for IPV and should be screened.
 There are a variety of factors that increase risk of IPV, such as exposure to violence as a child, young age, unemployment, substance abuse, marital difficulties, and economic hardships.